mattsears18/cesearch/README.md

 License
 -------
-Article Search is released under the MIT License.
-See the bundled [LICENSE](https://github.com/mattsears18/articlesearch/blob/master/LICENSE) file for details.
+CE Search is released under the MIT License.
+See the bundled [LICENSE](https://github.com/mattsears18/cesearch/blob/master/LICENSE) file for details.